sfeniTV/php-dev-lamp/README.md

 # PHP Dev with Classic LAMP Stack

 PHP development environment with Linux, Apache, mySQL and PHP (LAMP) to use as a quick-start template.
-Shipped with the lilghtweight db-admin tool called Adminer.
+Shipped with the db-admin tool called phpMyAdmin.

 Makefile provides you some cool short commands to work much faster.
 Also there are installation commands for well known PHP frameworks.
 Have a look at it, very nice ;-)